33-66/Toy-Problems/README.md

  *Now let us get input for the users we create
  `let marks = prompt('input your marks: ')`,
- *Still in the function we use conditional statements for grading that is `if`.`else if`.`else`.
+ *Still in the function we use conditional statements for grading g that is `if`.`else if`.`else`.
  `if(marks > 79 && marks <= 100){`
      `   console.log('Your Grade is A');`